gcallah/BookReviews/hume.md

 ---

+David Hume is primarily known as a philosopher, and his contributions to economics are typically thought of as secondary to his philosophical concerns.
-Schabas and Wennerlid have written this book with two apparent aims:

-1. To survey the breadth of Hume's economic thought; and
-1. To convince the reader that, rather than being a philosopher who occasionally commented on economics, "Hume was engaged in thinking and writing about economics for his entire adult life and... his contributions are extensive and significant" (5) and that "Hume's life and writings form an integral whole centered on economics" (6).
+Schabas and Wennerlid aim to correct this impression, contending that, once we survey the breadth of Hume's economic thought, we will realize that, rather than being a philosopher who occasionally commented on economics, "Hume was engaged in thinking and writing about economics for his entire adult life and... his contributions are extensive and significant" (5) and that "Hume's life and writings form an integral whole centered on economics" (6).

 In their introduction, the authors sometimes wax rhapsodic about Hume's accomplishments, writing, for instance, of "his vision for the future of